 The European Captain – Wilhelm – was from Norway.
 Two of his friends – Norwegian and Dutch – joined the outing and helped with various tasks.
 In addition to the captain and his friends, there were two crew members.

 It was a fast-moving day.
 Passengers included three young Mozambican women – twin sisters with a friend, German, Portuguese, and Belgian couples, and me.
 Except for the Germans, everyone was living in Maputo.
 The group was great company, and if I weren’t leaving Maputo in a few days, I would enjoy spending more time with them.

 After listening to Europeans living in Maputo, I’ve learned that many have traveled extensively throughout the continent and accepted the abundant difficulties and inequities.
 Despite often-disturbing realities, they do what they can to make a positive difference and enjoy the excitement and unknowns that come with living in Africa.
-It surprised me to hear Norwegians talk about the “boredom” of living in their country, one of the most desirable places in the world.
+It surprised me to hear Norwegians talk about the “boredom” of living in their country, rated as one of the most desirable places in the world.

 A Dutch member of the group was married to a lovely African woman, and they have several children.
 A creative director, he told me about some of the successful performances he’s directed.

 People I’ve met in Maputo were regular visitors to Mali.
 They’re sad the country is no longer safe for travelers.
 Al-Qaeda and armed Islamist groups have taken control of parts of the country “imposing Sharia (Islamic law) by threatening villagers, recruiting children, destroying schools, and beating villagers who engage in forbidden practices”.

 The conversations were interesting, and I was glad to meet other people who share my fascination with Africa – but I’m digressing, so let’s go back to the boat trip….
 As the wind picked up, we hoisted a sail and glided to our first stop, Portuguese Island (Inhaca).